bishalk21/CodingPractice/react-js-zero-to-hero/chapter-02-igniting-our-app/README.md

 1. What is package.json?

-package.json is a file that contains all the dependencies of your project.
-It is used to give information to npm that allows it to identify the project as well as handle the project’s dependencies.
+package.json is a file that is used to store metadata related to the project.
+This file is also used to specify the project dependencies.

-2. What is the use of package.json?

-package.json is used to give information to npm that allows it to identify the project as well as handle the project’s dependencies.

 3. What is the use of npm init?